river-ouzel/lbxr/index.markdown

 But the climate crisis hasn't gone away - we are keen to keep conversations open, and be ready to safely re-ignite the climate fight when we can.

-If you want to join the group, we have an announcements mailing list, and are [Mattermost](https://mattermost.com/) chat for group conversations.
+If you want to join the group, we have an announcements mailing list, and a [Mattermost](https://mattermost.com/) chat for group conversations.

-If you want to join the group, please email us at <lbxr-tech@protonmail.com> and we will send you further information.
+For more information on joining or anything else, please email us at <lbxr-tech@protonmail.com>.